encukou/pytmxlib/doc/source/overview.rst

 to any other orientation (as it does not need to actually draw maps).
 Orthogonal orientation is the default.

-Maps have has a dict of properties, with which you can assign arbitrary string values to string keys.
+Each map has a dict of properties, with which you can assign arbitrary string values to string keys.

 Tilesets